makohda/IDRC_first_step_course_2018/README.md

 Open Terminal.app (is located on /Application/Utilities), then type this shell command
 `$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
-_The administrator password will be required in this process_
+_The administrator password will be required in this process_ curl is a command line tool for getting or sending files using URL syntax.
+Here, curl downloads homebrew install script from github, then Ruby runs the install script to install homebrew into your macOS system.

 **In the process, you might be asked "Xcode command line tool installation" by computer.
 Please permit it.
 Xcode is a programming environment for macOS.
 It mainly used by software developer, but it also contains some necessary parts for running command line tools.**